Lindzsy/curriculum/phase1/notes-project.md

 ```

-### 3. Select notes whose description matches an argument from the command line
+### 3. Select notes whose **description** matches an argument from the command line

 We want to be able to select only the relevant notes.
 When I pass a single command-line argument, it should not show
-me any notes whose description matches the argument.
+me any notes whose **description** matches the argument.

+I have only 2 lines of output in the first example,
+because my notes program only has 2 notes in it.

 ```
 $ notes